Butter: Clarified butter

 Clarified butter has almost all of its water and milk solids removed, leaving almost-pure butterfat.
 Clarified butter is made by heating butter to its melting point and then allowing it to cool; after settling, the remaining components separate by density.
 At the top, whey proteins form a skin, which is removed.
 The resulting butterfat is then poured off from the mixture of water and casein proteins that settle to the bottom.

 Ghee is clarified butter that has been heated to around 120 °C (250 °F) after the water evaporated, turning the milk solids brown.
 This process flavors the ghee, and also produces antioxidants that help protect it from rancidity.
 Because of this, ghee can be kept for six to eight months under normal conditions.

 Whey butter

 Cream may be separated (usually by a centrifuge or a sedimentation) from whey instead of milk, as a byproduct of cheese-making.
 Whey butter may be made from whey cream.
 Whey cream and butter have a lower fat content and taste more salty, tangy and "cheesy".
 They are also cheaper to make than "sweet" cream and butter.
-The fat content of whey is low, so 1000 lb of whey will typically give only 3 lb of butter.
+The fat content of whey is low, so a thousand units mass of whey will typically yield only three units of butter.

+Indian white butter

+Indian white butter (locally called Makkhan), is a cultured, fermented, unsalted butter.
+It is made by churning cream, and blending it with ice and cold water.
+This separates the solid fat (butter) from the aqueous components (buttermilk).
+White butter is usually made with buffalo milk or milk from grain-fed cows.
+This is because the β-carotene and other pigments typically present in pasture-fed cow milk will turn the butter yellow.
+Buffalos are very efficient at converting dietary β-carotene to vitamin A before the pigment reaches the milk, unlike most cattle species.

-Protected origin butters
+Protected-origin butters

 Several butters have protected geographical indications; these include: